Meet the 2021 team

 Our longstanding staff member, Fiona Dorrell, will be Acting in the role in her absence.
 In 2020 Fiona was Artistic Director of the NT Writers Festival in Darwin and steered the event through a major Covid-related postponement to present a heart-warming four-day October program in the glorious George Brown Darwin Botanic Gardens.
 Since 2015 she has dedicated herself to delivering NTWC programs and events in central Australia.
 For her own writing, she is a previous recipient of an Arts NT Varuna Fellowship, and alumni of the ACTWC’s Hardcopy program.

-We are thrilled that Dani Powell will return this year to direct her fourth NT Writers Festival–Alice Springs.
+We are thrilled that Dani Powell will return this year to direct her fourth NT Writers Festival in Mparntwe (Alice Springs).
 Dani’s thoughtful, collaborative and site-responsive programming has set the distinct and intimate tone of the NTWF since 2015.
 In 2020 Dani launched her debut book Return to Dust (UWA Publishing).

-The delightful Rita Horanyi will be moving into a permanent position as our Program Manager.
+The delightful Rita Horanyi is moving into a permanent position as our Program Manager.
 Rita has shown her commitment and artistry working across two previous NT Writers’ Festivals.
 She will be taking care of programming and operations across all NTWC programs, including for NTWF.
-Rita holds a PhD in Comparative Literature and was a recipient of the Copyright Agency/Sydney Review of Books emerging critics fellowship.
+Rita holds a PhD in Comparative Literature and was a recipient of the Copyright Agency/Sydney Review of Books emerging critics fellowship in 2018.

 Our fabulous Development Manager, Mx.
 Sly, will be continuing to develop partnerships and sponsorships from their new home-office in Melbourne.
 We’ll be connecting up regularly online and looking forward to creating more collaborations with our south-eastern colleagues.
 Sly is born and bred in Canada’s queer theatre scene and founded and runs the performance company Tender Container.
 They are currently writing their first book for Arsenal Pulp Press with the support of the Canada Council for the Arts.